Project-Easter/Flutter-UI/README.md

 * Please follow the linting rules and standard practices as specified in [`analysis_option.yaml`](analysis_options.yaml) to avoid unnecessary warnings

-PS: Feel free to share your ideas and opening <a href="https://github.com/Project-Easter/Flutter-UI/issues/new?assignees=&labels=&template=issue_template.md&title=">issues</a> for new bugs or features 😇
+PS: Feel free to share your ideas and opening <a href="https://github.com/Project-Easter/Flutter-UI/issues/new?assignees=&labels=&template=issue_template.md&title=">issues</a> for new bugs or features 😇.
+Just make sure that you don't put any labels on it or assign it to yourself or anyone.
+Tag us(<a href="https://github.com/Mohitmadhav">@Mohitmadhav</a> and <a href="https://github.com/ankitoscar">@ankitoscar</a>) in your issue, we will reach out to your issues and assign it to you with proper labels.

 ## 🙋‍♂️ Discussion <a name="discussion"></a>
 You can participate in our discussions at `Github Discussions` which has the following topics: